Robert Friedrich Donat

-I did my undergraduate degree in biology at Oxford university, and completed my research project in the lab of Professor Sir Andrew McMichael.
+I did my undergraduate degree in biology at Oxford University, and completed my research project in the lab of Professor Sir Andrew McMichael.
 I remained in Oxford for an MSc in Integrated Immunology, and during this time, I worked in the Jenner Institute with Dr Teresa Lambe on a project developing multivalent vaccines for outbreak pathogens including Ebola viruses and Marburg virus.
-From these projects, I have developed a strong interest in viruses, vaccine development, and T-cell immunology.

 Before coming to Oxford, I did my undergraduate degree in Biomedicine at the Karolinska Institute in Stockholm, Sweden.
 There I had the opportunity to work on several short term research projects that ignited my interest in infection and immunology.
 I participated in the synthetic biology competition iGEM as part of the first ever team from Stockholm, investigated the epigenetic effects of human herpesvirus 6B with Anna Fogdell-Hahn and studied the Pseudomonas aeruginosa type VI secretion system as an exchange student in Alain Filloux’s lab at Imperial College.